pascallaliberte/pascallaliberte.me/index.md

 ## Product Consulting

-* **[sharpen.page](https://sharpen.page)** &mdash; If you're no longer sure what makes people buy your product exactly.
+* **[sharpen.page](https://sharpen.page)** &mdash; If you're no longer sure what makes people buy your SaaS product exactly.
 Maybe you have churn (cancellations), maybe you have weird buyers.
 Probably you built features but they're not being used.
 I can help you get into the minds of your buyers so you can sharpen your product positioning, your feature set, and your landing page.

 ## Building